Inspection Tags

 What is an inspection tag?

-Users should bear in mind the following considerations, amongst others, when specifying inspection tags:
+Users should bear in mind the following considerations when specifying inspection tags:

-• Clear and Durable: Use more weatherproof, tear-resistant inspection tags if they’ll be exposed to the elements.
+• Clear and durable: Use weatherproof, tear-resistant inspection tags if they will be exposed to outdoor conditions, regular handling, moisture or abrasion.

-• Colour Coding: Use consistent colour coding for easy identification of equipment status when using inspection tags.
+• Colour coding: Use consistent colour coding to help identify equipment status quickly when using inspection tags.

-• Replace When Needed: Inspection tags should be updated or replaced after every inspection or when conditions change.
+• Replace when needed: Inspection tags should be updated or replaced after every inspection, or when equipment status or site conditions change.

 • Documentation: Log inspection details in a maintenance system or paper record for tracking and compliance.